-Exam #3 is an essay exam and covers the chapters on various Contemporary Issues.
+Exam #3 is an essay exam and covers Ethics in the Workplace (Chapters 16-25).
 It will be available at Lessons: Section 3.
 Make-up exams are given only in the event of documented medical emergencies.

-•Class Participation/Attendance/Forum Postings (300 points):
+• Discussion Forums/Class Participation/Attendance (50 points):

+This class has one required Discussion Forum per week.
+With a few exceptions noted in the Semester Agenda due to holidays, Discussion Forums close at 11:30 p.m. on Tuesdays.
+Forum topics will relate to the Semester Agenda and take the place of Tuesday class meetings.
 During the semester, students will be required to actively participate in logic exercises, small group discussions of moral theories, round table discussions of contemporary moral issues and other exercises as assigned.
 Online polls may also be required.
-Discussion Forums (30 forums at 10 points each)
+Points remaining in this category at the end of the semester will be awarded for meeting attendance requirements for this class.